apollo

 • If you are lactose intolerant, avoid using dairy products since they can worsen your IBS.

-• If you cannot take dairy products, it is advised to include other calcium-rich foods like leafy greens, beans, nuts and seeds.
+• If you cannot eat dairy products, you should include other calcium-rich foods like leafy greens, beans, nuts, and seeds.

 • Drink plenty of fluids and dress lightly to prevent heatstroke and dehydration.

-• Avoid overly sweating activities like hard exercises and using hot tubs.
+• Avoid overly sweating activities like challenging exercises and using hot tubs.

 Special Advise

-• It is advised to monitor your blood pressure and blood glucose levels regularly while using DICYCLOMINE.
+• You are advised to regularly monitor your blood pressure and blood glucose levels while using Dicyclomine.

 • Your doctor may suggest diagnostic procedures like endoscopy or colonoscopy to understand your disease and its severity.